GMAT vs GRE: How to Choose Which Test to Take?

 Take an Official Practice Test

 Assuming that you are nearly certain that you want an MBA, the easiest way to gauge which test is best for you is to take an official GMAT and an official GRE and compare the results.
 DO NOT rely on third party practice tests for this since they are not as accurate.
 You need to take official versions from the test makers’ websites.
 Follow the above links to access the tests.
-Once you have taken the tests, you can download ETS’s GMAT/GRE Score Calculator here to equate the scores and see which test you did better on.

-A couple things to keep in mind here.
+A couple of additional things to keep in mind here.
 First of all, many people score similarly on both tests.
 If you take my GRE score and convert it to a GMAT score, it is the exact same score.
 So this exercise alone might not be enough to choose which test to go with.
 More factors that deserve consideration will be explained below.

 Another thing to keep in mind is that it is not just the final score that matters in this initial comparison.
 You also want to think about which test you anticipate you would ultimately do better on.
 It might be that your GMAT score is initially higher than your GRE score, but there may be features about the tests that indicate that, with practice, you would be able to have a greater score increase on the GRE.
 For example, you may have run completely out of time on the GRE and not on the GMAT, but you may feel that with some practice you could easily have finished the sections on time.